Document

 Failure to maintain books of accounts: If you fail to maintain books of accounts as prescribed, you may be charged a penalty of Rs 25,000 or in some cases where you may have international transactions and you have failed to maintain information and documents for such transactions – 2% of the value of each international transaction.It would be diligent to maintain your books of accounts and keep track of all your expense and income in a methodical way.

-• Where the income does not exceed Rs 1,20,000 or total sales, turnover or gross receipts are not more than 10,00,000 in all preceding 3 years — no books of account are required to be maintained.
-In the case of a newly set up profession or business the same rule applies when income is expected to be less than Rs 1,20,000 or sales/turnover/gross receipts are expected to be less than Rs 10,00,000.
+• Where the income does not exceed Rs 1,20,000 and total sales, turnover or gross receipts are not more than 10,00,000 in all preceding 3 years — no books of account are required to be maintained.
+In the case of a newly set up profession or business the same rule applies when income is expected to be less than Rs 1,20,000 and sales/turnover/gross receipts are expected to be less than Rs 10,00,000.

-• Where the income is more than Rs 1,20,000 or total sales, turnover or gross receipts are more than 10,00,000 in all preceding 3 years, such profession or businesses must maintain books of accounts and other documents which may enable the Assessing Officer to calculate their taxable income as per the Income Tax Act.
+• Where the income is more than Rs 1,20,000 or total sales, turnover or gross receipts are more than 10,00,000 in any of the preceding 3 years, such profession or businesses must maintain books of accounts and other documents which may enable the Assessing Officer to calculate their taxable income as per the Income Tax Act.
 No specific records are prescribed.
 In case of a newly set up profession or business, the same rule applies when income is expected to be more than Rs 1,20,000 or sales/turnover/gross receipts are expected to be more than Rs 10,00,000.

-• For Professions and Businesses covered under section 44AD and 44AE Businesses covered under section 44AD and 44AE are not required to maintain any books of accounts.
-However, taxpayers who claim that their income from business is lower than the presumed income calculated under section 44AE must maintain books of accounts as specified in section 44AA and have them audited under section 44AB.
-A taxpayer may shifts from presumptive taxation under section 44AD/44ADA to normal taxation to claim that their income from business or profession is lower than the presumed income calculated under section 44AD/44ADA.
+• A taxpayer may shifts from presumptive taxation under section 44AD/44ADA to normal taxation to claim that their income from business or profession is lower than the presumed income calculated under section 44AD/44ADA.
 In such a case, where the income exceeds the basic exemption limit of Rs 2,50,000, books of accounts as required under section 44AA have to be maintained and audited as per section 44AB.

 Audit Requirements